This article was updated in November 2020.

-Nike, Inc. has decided to stop selling its shoes and gear directly through Amazon.
-Bloomberg broke the news last week, adding that the decision ends the brand’s two-year pilot program of selling directly with Amazon Retail and ushers in a massive overhaul of Nike’s online retail strategy.
+In November 2019, Nike, Inc. decided to stop selling its shoes and gear directly through Amazon.
+Bloomberg broke the news, adding that the decision ends the brand’s two-year pilot program of selling directly with Amazon Retail.
+It also ushers in a massive overhaul of Nike’s online retail strategy.

 “As part of Nike’s focus on elevating consumer experiences through more direct, personal relationships, we have made the decision to complete our current pilot with Amazon Retail,” the company said in a published statement.
 “We will continue to invest in strong, distinctive partnerships for Nike with other retailers and platforms to seamlessly serve our consumers globally.”